Star Wars: Return of the Jedi: Ewok Adventure

 Star Wars: Return of the Jedi: Ewok Adventure, also known as Revenge of the Jedi: Game I, is a cancelled 1983 shoot 'em up video game based on the 1983 Star Wars film Return of the Jedi.
-The game was developed by Atari Games and was to be published by Parker Brothers on the Atari 2600.
-Although it was completed, the game was never released for sale, as the marketing department of Parker Brothers considered the controls too difficult to master.
+The game was designed and programmed by Larry Gelberg of Parker Brothers, which was scheduled to publish it on the Atari 2600.
+Although it was completed (although this has never been confirmed), the game was never released for sale, as the marketing department of Parker Brothers considered the controls too difficult to master.
 A prototype cartridge surfaced in 1997.

 Release

 Only one physical copy of Ewok Adventure is currently known to exist.
 Because the game's controls were more complex than had been the norm on console games at the time, Parker Brothers persuaded designer Larry Gelberg to change the controls to a more common 8-direction lay-out.
 However, Gelberg was convinced of the abilities of the game's potential players, prompting Parker Brothers to shut the project down.
 Larry Gelberg gave the only known prototype of the game to his colleague's son in 1997, who later sold the game for $1,680.